xhzhao/imagenet-CPU.torch/README.md

 th main.lua -data [imagenet-folder with train and val folders]
 ```

+You can use the run_alexnet.sh to train the alexnet, and run_googlenet.sh to train googlent, while the -data should be set to you imagenet dataset path.

 You can also alternatively train OverFeat using this following command:
 ```bash
 th main.lua -data [imagenet-folder with train and val folders] -netType overfeat